rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 ## Introduction to Android Architecture Components

 According to https://developer.android.com:
-"Android architecture components are a collection of libraries that help you design robust, testable, and maintainable apps.
-Start with classes for managing your UI component lifecycle and handling data persistence."
+"Android architecture components are a collection of libraries that help you design robust, testable, and maintainable apps."

 Android Architecture Components are focused to solve many problems that Android developers face on a project.
 It focuses on a clean and easy to maintain architecture such as MVVM, and trying to take advantage of all the capabilities of the Android framework and how it is structured.